Slingshot

 Aliases

-Name - Enter a name for the alias to distinguish it from any other aliases.
+Name - Enter a descriptive name for the alias.

-User - Define a user that has access to the share.
+User - Define a user that has write access to the share.

-Share name - Specify or browse to the share needing authentication.
+Share name - Specify the share requiring authentication.

-Private - If logged in as the alias owner, should be enabled (default).
-Personal aliases define transport destinations for a specific ShareBrowser user, and can be invoked via API or GUI.
-If a user owns an alias, a context menu is added to their ShareBrowser Client, which appears when right-clicking files in the Desktop Client.
+Private - Private aliases define transport destinations for a specific ShareBrowser user, and are invoked via API or GUI.
+If a user owns a Private alias, a context menu is added to their ShareBrowser Client, which appears when right-clicking files in the workstation’s ShareBrowser Client application.
 Clicking this will copy the selected content to the location defined in the alias.
 See the ShareBrowser guide for more information: https://studio-network-solutions-sharebrowser-docs.readthedocs-hosted.com/en/latest/

 SMB